websauna/websauna/docs/source/narrative/misc/addons.rst

 * Addons have their own Alembic migration table

-* Addons should never inherit models from ``websauna.system.model.meta.Base`` directly, but instead of use ``websauna.system.model.meta.attach_model_to_base`` to allow the addon consumer to customize they SQLAlchemy structure
+* Addons should never inherit models from ``websauna.system.model.meta.Base`` directly, but instead use ``websauna.system.model.meta.attach_model_to_base`` to allow the addon consumer to customize they SQLAlchemy structure

 Creating addon
 --------------